indimail/indimail-virtualdomains/.github/README-indimail.md

 # Delivery Instructions for a virtual domain

 IndiMail uses a modified version of qmail as the MTA.
-For local deliveries, qmail-lspawn reads a series of local delivery commands from descriptor 0, invokes qmail-local to perform the deliveries. qmail-local reads a mail message and delivers to to a user by the procedure described in dot-qmail(5).
-IndiMail uses vdelivermail as the local delivery agent.
+For local deliveries, <b>qmail-lspawn</b> reads a series of local delivery commands from descriptor 0, invokes <b>qmail-local</b> to perform the deliveries. <b>qmail-local</b> reads a mail message and delivers to to a user by the procedure described in dot-qmail(5).
+IndiMail uses <b>vdelivermail</b> as the local delivery agent.
 A virtual domain is created by the command vadddomain(1).

 `$ sudo vadddomain example.com some_password`